kabir-daniel/itp_mps_application_portfolio/content/index.md

 ---
 #### Welcome!

-You can navigate this portfolio using the explorer on the left, the node map on the right, or by clicking directly on embedded hyperlinks.
+You can navigate this portfolio using the explorer on the left, the backlinks or node map on the right, or by clicking directly on embedded hyperlinks.

 #### I've included in this portfolio both [[Projects]] and [[Hypotheses]].